gamemanual0/gm0/source/docs/appendix/glossary.rst

         wheels are :term:`chained <Chain>`/:term:`belted <HTD Belt>` to the center wheel.
         Of course in FTC, this definition becomes much more lax, with most drop center 6 wheel drives being parallel plate.

+    Weight distribution
+        Weight distribution generally refers to how the weight of the robot is proportioned.
+        It is desirable to have a relatively 50-50 (50% of weight in the front half, 50% in back half) so that the drivetrain has optimal manuverability and turning.

+    Wheel scrub
+        Wheel scrub refers to friction between the side of the wheel and the floor tile.
+        It inhibits turning as the drivetrain must overcome this frictional force in order to turn the robot.
+        Wheel scrub is most common on 4 or 6 wheel tank drivetrains that do not have a :term:`center drop`.

     XT30
         The XT30 connector is used in the REV ecosystem through the